robertfg/Portfolio-Page/README.md

 - Font Awesome

 Instructions:
-1. Download "Project 2 - Personal Portfolio Webpage.html"
+1. Download "Project 2 - Personal Portfolio Webpage.html".
-2. Double-click the file.
+2. Double-click the file to open in a browser.